Self-Enroll for the New England Award

 Supporting documentation

-The NEA office requires supporting documentation for activities which are unknown to the NEA Office and/or have been completed external to the university.
+The NEA office requires supporting documentation and an Activity Submission Form for activities which are unknown to the NEA Office and/or have been completed external to the university.
 Supporting documentation assists to verify specific details about individual activities and provides evidence that your activity 'fits' in to at least one of the NEA categories.

 Examples of supporting documentation may include: